kateflower/palette/README.md

 # palette
 Atari Lynx programming tutorial working with the color palette.

-Here we show the default palette
+Here we show the default palette.

+The code will first clear the screen, display a header, then print the hex values twice: once against a black background and another time against a white background.

 ## Requirements